The Denver Post Community Foundation Grant Application Information

 For nonprofit organizations interested in a grant through The Denver Post Season To Share:

-- Season To Share uses an online application process that mirrors the Colorado Common Grant application questions and attachments.
-A link was sent to organizations that were invited to apply.
+Season To Share, a program of The Denver Post Community Foundation, uses an online application process that mirrors the Colorado Common Grant application questions and attachments.

 For nonprofit organizations invited to apply for a Denver Post Community Foundation grant through a Signature Event or Program, please see the General Information and Requirements below: